a1nouru/Breadth-First-Search-Hacker_ranks/README.md

 # Breadth-First-Search-Hacker_ranks
 Breadth First Search: Shortest Reach

-Consider an undirected graph where each edge is the same weight.
-Each of the nodes is labeled consecutively.

-You will be given a number of queries.
-For each query, you will be given a list of edges describing an undirected graph.
-After you create a representation of the graph, you must determine and report the shortest distance to each of the other nodes from a given starting position using the breadth-first search algorithm (BFS).
-Distances are to be reported in node number order, ascending.
-If a node is unreachable, print  for that node.
-Each of the edges weighs 6 units of distance.

-Input Format

-The first line contains an integer , the number of queries.
-Each of the following  sets of lines has the following format:
+#Dijkstra: Shortest Reach 2#

+###Problem Statement###

+Given a graph consisting N nodes (labelled 1 to N) where a specific given node S represents the starting position S and an edge between two nodes is of a given length, which may or may not be equal to other lengths in the graph.

+It is required to calculate the shortest distance from the start position (Node S) to all of the other nodes in the graph.

+Note 1: If a node is unreachable , the distance is assumed as −1.

+###Input Format###

-The first line contains two space-separated integers  and , the number of nodes and edges in the graph.
+The first line contains T, denoting the number of test cases.
+First line of each test case has two integers N, denoting the number of nodes in the graph and M, denoting the number of edges in the graph.

-Each line  of the  subsequent lines contains two space-separated integers,  and , describing an edge connecting node  to node .
+The next M lines each consist of three space separated integers x y r, where x and y denote the two nodes between which the undirected edge exists, r denotes the length of edge between these corrresponding nodes.

+The last line has an integer S, denoting the starting position.

+###Constraints### 1≤T≤10
+2≤N≤3000
+1≤M≤(N×(N−1))/2
+1≤x,y,S≤N
+1≤r≤350

+If there are edges between the same pair of nodes with different weights, they are to be considered as is, like multiple edges.

+###Output Format###

+For each of the T test cases, print a single line consisting N−1 space separated integers denoting the shortest distance of N−1 nodes from starting position S.

+For unreachable nodes, print −1.

+###Sample Input###

+1
+4 4
+1 2 24
+1 4 20
+3 1 3
+4 3 12
+1
+###Sample Output###

+24 3 15
+###Explanation###

+The graph given in the test case is shown as :

-The last line contains a single integer, , denoting the index of the starting node.
+The straight line is a weighted edge, denoting length of edge between the corresponding nodes.
-Constraints
+The nodes S,B,C and D denote the obvious node 1,2,3 and 4 in the test case.
+The shortest paths followed for the three nodes B,C and D are as follows :

+S->B - Shortest Path Value : 24

+S->C - Shortest Path Value : 3

+S->C->D - Shortest Path Value : 15